pranavmangal/obsidian-single-file-daily-notes/README.md

 ## Usage

+-   Disable Obsidian's built-in core daily notes plugin from settings.
+    - This plugin does not yet interact with notes created by the core plugin, or any other community plugins designed to work with it.
+    - While keeping it enabled will not affect either plugin, it may cause confusion.
--   Open the plugin settings to configure it to your preferences
+-   Open this plugin's settings to configure it to your preferences
 -   Click on the ribbon icon or select "Open daily notes" via the command palette (`⌘ + P`) to create the daily notes file.
 -   Once created, the file can be opened like a regular file, via the ribbon icon or the command palette.
 -   Start editing!